Mj078e/sha-256/README.md

 idd = list()
 names = list()

-# az 0000 ta 9999 miad tolid mikone va to ye list mirize
+# from 0000 to 9999 Produces and dumps them into a list
 for numbers in range(10000):
     number = "{}".format(numbers).zfill(4)
     num.append(number)

-# adad haye toye list adad 0000 ta 9999 ro tabdil be hash mikone
+# The numbers in the list of numbers are turned into sha-256 and thrown into another list
 code = [hashlib.sha256(i.encode()).hexdigest() for i in num]

-# baz kardan list va joda kardan ozv ha va rikhtanshon to ye list
+# Open the file and separate the members of the list and put each member in a separate list
 with open('passwords.csv') as f:
     ffile = csv.reader(f)
     for line in ffile: